matteocitterio/Generative-models-for-financial-networks/Definitive/simulation/Readme.md

     - `--nodes` number of nodes in the network to include in the simulation
     - `--gamma` float, it tunes the stochastic intensity of the COX process that governs the birth of new contracts within the network.

+- `edge_features.npy` stores the simulation of the network in terms of the contract process (no pricing yet).
+The '.npy' format allows to straightforwardly load the matrix into a numpy format.

+- `get_price_matrix.py` computes the matrix containing all the p(t,T), computed for the case seed=0.
+Speeds up simulation a lot.